ethers-io/ethers.js/README.md

     console.log('txid: ' + txid);
 });

-// Include ether with a state-changing call, or custom gasLimit or gasPrice var options = {
+// Include custom parameters with a state-changing call var options = {
     gasPrice: 1000       // in wei (default: from network)
     gasLimit: 3000000,   // is gas (default: 3000000)